How do I contact my son or daughter in case of emergency?

 Isn't studying abroad really expensive?

 Cost is dependent on the location and duration of the program your student chooses.
 It is often similar to a semester at SAIC.
-For more information on specific programs, check out these options.
+More information on specific programs and options.

 Is financial aid available?

 Students participating in SAIC-sponsored study away programs are eligible for financial aid.
 Please see the Financing Study Away section for more information.